SocietyForArtisticResearch/rc-pandoc-help/tools.md

 As with the other tools, you can use the video tool by dragging it from the tool palette and dropping it onto the weave.

-In the dialogue box that appears you have the opportunity to add items from your computer or select items from the "simple media" folder.
+In the dialog box that appears you have the opportunity to add items from your computer or select items from the "simple media" folder.
 At the moment, RC supports the following formats: *avi, mov, mp4, mpg* video container formats; *dv1394, h.264, mpeg2, mpeg1, mjepeg* video codec formats.

 Please note also our general format information in FAQ 2.5: http://www.researchcatalogue.net/portal/faq